notcarbide/zllvm/README.md

 support for ARM, AArch64, and Native (x86) targets.
-It is built with "Thin" Link Time Optimization and Profile-Guided Optimization (profiled specifically for building the ZapPi Kernel for ARM64).
+It is built with "Thin" Link Time Optimization and Profile-Guided Optimization (profiled specifically for building the ZapPi Kernel).
 The scripts to update and build ZapDragon are heavily based on/inspired by Debian's tools for creating
 [LLVM Snapshots](https://salsa.debian.org/pkg-llvm-team/llvm-toolchain.git).

 **Projects enabled**